 Grand Cayman has a tropical marine climate and is hot and humid throughout the year.
-The overall average temperature is $80.8^{\circ}F(27.1^{\circ}C)$ (Johnston & Cooper, 2022) and the average annual relative humidity between 2011 and 2021 was 79% (Economics and Statistics Office, 2022) Since it is located in the north-west Caribbean, the island is affected in the winter by cold fronts and influenced by tropical waves and is subjected to tropical storms and hurricanes with very intense rainfall during the summer.
+The overall average temperature is 80.8°F (27.1°C) (Johnston & Cooper, 2022) and the average annual relative humidity between 2011 and 2021 was 79% (Economics and Statistics Office, 2022) Since it is located in the north-west Caribbean, the island is affected in the winter by cold fronts and influenced by tropical waves and is subjected to tropical storms and hurricanes with very intense rainfall during the summer.
 The dry, relatively cold months are from late November to mid-April.
 Winter cold fronts bring cooler temperatures, stronger winds and rough sea swells known locally as a 'Nor-wester', which occur suddenly and can be severe, with sustained wind speeds of up to 40 knots (60 knots gust).
 The wet season of warm, rainy summers is from mid-May through October.
 In July to November, low pressure systems moving west across the Caribbean frequently bring weather conditions ranging from weak tropical waves to hurricanes.
-The region has increasing higher average and extreme temperature events as average temperatures have increased approximately $3.9^{\circ}F(2.2^{\circ}C)$ over the past 40 years, at a rate of around $0.09^{\circ}F(0.06^{\circ}C)$ annually (Pinnegar et. al, 2022).
+The region has increasing higher average and extreme temperature events as average temperatures increased at around 32.9°F (0.5°C) per decade from 1971 to 2004 (CIG, 2013).

 The average precipitation is almost 55 in (139 cm) a year, with rainfall amounts increasing from east to west due to the evaporation of water in the Central Mangrove Wetland that is deposited as rainfall in the western side of the island.
 Observational trends appear to show a decrease in total precipitation, but an increase in rainfall intensity resulting in an increased occurrence of flood and drought events.
-Fewer but more severe rain events in recent years were observed from rainfall data collected at the Owen Roberts International Airport (Pinnegar et. al, 2022).
 During summer months, rainfall is typically the result of tropical thunderstorms or localised rain, generated from the evaporation of water in the central mangroves.
 In the dry winter months, occasional surges of cooler air from continental North America are the major producers of rainfall although precipitation is of much shorter duration and lesser amount than summer.
 Typically, heavy showers are interspersed by long dry spells during summer, which leads to periodic flooding in low-lying areas and depressions as well as moisture deficiency which is accentuated by shallow soil depth and low water holding capacities.